Red Sox vs. Tigers Player Props Betting Odds

 MLB Props Today: Boston Red Sox

-- The Red Sox's Brayan Bello (8-6) will make his 20th start of the season.
+- The Red Sox's Kutter Crawford (5-6) will make his 15th start of the season.

 |Opponent